islamsheehab/Ingenuity-Tests/README.md

 **Rules:**

-I. You are not allowed to rewrite the `print` function.
+1. You are not allowed to rewrite the `print` function.
-II.
-There can be nothing after the following code provided below:
+2. There can be nothing after the following code provided below:

 ```lua
 a = 1